Thank you for visiting Rotary Albert Park's website.

 Below are some stories and video of the project:

-Book Stalls at Gasworks Farmers' Market and Bay Street
+Book Stalls at Gasworks Farmers' Market, Bay Street and Docklands

-We also hold a book store on Saturdays in front of the Holy Trinity Church on Bay Street.
+- We also hold a book store on most Saturdays in front of the Holy Trinity Church on Bay Street, Port Melbourne

 Cash and Eftpos available